ropensci-archive/roweb2/content/blog/2020-04-16-2-months-in-2-minutes-ropensci-news-april-2020/index.md

 ### rOpenSci HQ

-* The recording, collaborative notes and links to community discussion and resources are up for our latest Community Call - [Maintaining an R package](/commcalls/2020-03-18/).
+* The recording, collaborative notes and links to community discussion and resources are up for our latest [Community Call on Maintaining an R package](/commcalls/2020-03-18/).
 Panel moderated by Julia Silge included Elin Waring, Erin Grand, Leonardo Collado-Torres, and Scott Chamberlain.

+&nbsp;

 ### Software Peer Review